thapasijan17/OmniNix/README.md

 Please dont take any of this repo as my own work.
 I am merely standing on the shoulders of giants like Ryan Yin, Emergent Mind, Mysterio77 and about 100 others.
 My dotfiles are a frankenstein made from many of [these](#acknowledgements) amazing engineers work.

+> [!IMPORTANT]
+> **Disclaimer:** _This config is currently only setup to work with one macOS host_ some boilerplate
+> is baked in for when I expand the configs to my WS2 rig, Linux machines and servers.

 ## Table of Contents

 - [Feature Highlights](#feature-highlights)